MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![Additional bot response](media/create-topic-11.png)

-4. Then enter the additional response in the **Bot says** box.
+    Then enter the additional response in the **Bot says** box.

    > [!div class="mx-imgBorder"]
    > ![Additional response text](media/create-topic-12.png)

-5. To specify a response by the customer, select **User says**.
+4. To specify a response by the customer, select **User says**.

+    You can provide several options for the user’s response.
+The options display as clickable buttons.

    > [!div class="mx-imgBorder"]
    > ![Add user response](media/create-topic-13.png)

-6. Then enter the response in the **User responses** box.
+    Enter a response in the **User responses** box.

    > [!div class="mx-imgBorder"]
    > ![Add user response text](media/create-topic-14.png)

-7. To give the customer a choice between different responses, select **Add user response**
+    To give the customer a choice between different responses, select **Add user response**.

    > [!div class="mx-imgBorder"]
    > ![Additional user response](media/create-topic-15.png)

-8. Then specify the additional response in the **User responses** box.
+    Then specify the additional response in the **User responses** box.

    > [!div class="mx-imgBorder"]
    > ![Additional user response text](media/create-topic-16.png)

     The conversation editor creates separate paths in the conversation, depending on the customer's response.
-You can design the conversation so that the virtual agent leads the customer to the appropriate resolution path for each user response.
+The conversation path leads the customer to the appropriate resolution for each user response.

-9. Add additional bot and user responses to complete the conversation path.
+5. Add additional bot and user responses to complete the conversation path.

    > [!div class="mx-imgBorder"]
    > ![Complete conversation](media/create-topic-17.png)

-10. To add a customer satisfaction survey at the end of the conversation path, select **End with survey**.
+6. To add a customer satisfaction survey at the end of a response that resolves the customer issue, select **End with survey**.

    > [!div class="mx-imgBorder"]
    > ![End with survey](media/create-topic-18.png)